 Yes.
-On April 1, Union Gas increased the rates overall that we charge our customers.
+On July 1, Union Gas changed the rates our customers pay.
 Rate changes include:

-- An increase in the gas price adjustment rate, and
+- Increase in the gas commodity and gas price adjustment rates, and

 - An increase or decrease in the market price of natural gas, depending on location,

-- Increases in the gas price adjustment, transportation and storage rates,
+- Increases in the gas price adjustment, transportation price adjustment, storage and delivery rates, and

 The new rates incorporate applicable temporary credits that don't affect the annual impacts listed on your rate notice included with your bill.